Mx772/dragons-dogma-2-auto-character-creator/README.md

 Download the release .zip [here](https://github.com/octo-org/octo-repo/releases/latest) and unzip it.

 Open the directory and run:

+`python -m pip install -r requirements.txt`
 `python main.py`

 This will pop up a GUI for you to select the `default` and `target` ini file you wish to use.

 (Defaults found in the /default directory, example woman in /templates directory)

-I have it set to a `2` second delay, after pressing 'run', select the first attribute of the 'body' category.
+I have it set to a `3` second delay, after pressing 'run', select the first attribute of the 'body' category.
 (See Photo)

 <details>
 <summary>Starting Screenshot</summary>